MitchellZ-uni/cpsc418-heartbleed-demo/README.md

 ## Heartbleed Attack
-In order to execute the Heartbleed attack from the client server, please follow the steps:
+In order to execute the Heartbleed attack from the client container, please follow the steps:
 1. Make sure the compose container is running
     - Refer to the section above **Build Server via Docker**
-2. Go to the Docker Desktop application, find the container ``client-1`` under the compose container ``tls_1_https``
+2. Go to the Docker Desktop application, and find the container ``client-1`` under the compose container ``tls_1_https``
 3. Click on the three dots on the right, choose ``>_ Open in terminal``
 4. Run ``python3.4 client.py`` in that terminal
-    - Note: Since the exploitation only gets the message in the server's buffer, you need to send requests from the client/browser to the server before run the Heartbleed attack
+    - Note: Since the exploitation only gets the message in the server's buffer, you may need to send requests from the client/browser to the server before running the Heartbleed attack

 ## Close the Virtual Machine
-- From command line
+- From the command line where you run **Build Server via Docker**
     - ``ctrl + c`` for Windows or Linux, or ``control + c`` for MacOS
 - From Docker Desktop
     - Click the square button on the right of the compose container ``tls_1_https``